WGLab/Workshop_Annotation/README.md

 # Introduction
-This repository contains the course materials for hands-on exercise session of the "Variants Annotate and Phenotype Analysis" workshop.
+This repository contains the course materials for hands-on exercise of the "Variants Annotation and Phenotype Analysis" session in the Quantitative Genomics workshop at Columbia University on June 11-12, 2020.

 # Preparation of computing environment
-Both the lectures and hands-on exercises will be taught via video conference online.
+Both the lectures and hands-on exercises will be taught via Zoom video conference online.
 To ensure the cross-platform compatibility, we will only use tools that are developed in Perl and Python.
 As most users are using either Windows or MacOS in your personal computers, below we describe the preferred means to prepare computing environment using Conda.

 ## Windows
 For some users, Conda is not strictly required if you are already familiar with running command-line driven software tools in Windows via WSL or PowerShell and have Perl/Python pre-installed in your Windows computer.
 So if you are among this group of users, you can skip this step and go directly to the exercises.